 What if my salsa is too watery?

 Make sure to roast the tomatoes thoroughly and simmer long enough to reduce moisture.
-Drain off the excess water after roasting.
+Drain off the excess water after roasting if needed.

 Cherry Tomato Salsa in a bowl with chips by it